romaingd/romaingd.github.io/_posts/2018-09-24-ICLR2018-Multi_Scale_Dense_Networks.md

 The problem with this approach is that, when the first network isn't confident enough, we switch to the second network without re-using any feature previously computed: for complex examples, we completely **waste** the computational budget spent on the first networks.
 This is quite unsatisfying, and far from optimal.

-That's when we think of the opposite solution: instead of building multiple networks with one classifier each, not sharing any feature, we could build one network as a cascade of multiple (early) classifiers along the depth, re-using previous features to build the more advanced predictions.
+Then the opposite solution comes in mind: instead of building multiple networks with one classifier each, not sharing any feature, we could build one network as a cascade of multiple (early) classifiers along depth, re-using previous features to build the more advanced predictions.
 This would look like the next figure:

 ![Cascade]({{site.baseurl}}/assets/img/2018-09-24-classifiers_cascade.png){: .center-image}